Tuxxy2/PYTPMV-NG/README.md

-# PYTPMV
+# PYTPMV-NG

+PYTPMV-NG is a fork of PYTPMV, this ai slop repo adds flipping support, hopefuly things will get cleaned up

-Python YTPMV generator.
+Python YTPMV-NG generator.
 Input a MIDI file and video clips, get a rendered YTPMV in video!

 ## Installation